RussDim/CIE-Casual-Investor-Essentials/reports/proposal.md

 - `Close`: closing price of the stock on a daily basis for a period in days specified by the user.

-2. `GoogleNews`: a Python package, which provides access on Google News articles in real time.
-The package returns Pandas DataFrame based on a stock ticker entered by the user containing the following data:
+2. `GoogleNews`: a webservice, which provides access on Google News articles in real time.
+The app sends http requests to GoogleNews and buildsd a Pandas DataFrame based on a stock ticker entered by the user containing the following data:
 - `title`: the title of the news article
-- `desc`: summary of the news article
+- `source`: source of the news article
 - `date`: timestamp of when the article was published
 - `link`: a link to the full article on the news article's source website